Monogatari/Documentation/README.md

 * [Brackets](http://brackets.io/)
 * [Visual Studio Code](https://code.visualstudio.com)

-Take a look at them and pick the one you like the most and feel confortable with, this will be your main tool from now on.
+Take a look at them and pick the one you like the most and feel comfortable with, this will be your main tool from now on.

 Now, you can always open a website by just clicking the file (index.html) and opening it with your browser, however there are small aspects of Monogatari that work better when served through a web server.
 You don't need anything fancy for this, in fact there's a perfeclty fine web server you can [download from the Chrome Store](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb)